EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-09-your-own-search-engine.md

 <https://developer.mozilla.org/en-US/docs/Web/OpenSearch>
 <https://en.wikipedia.org/wiki/OpenSearch>

 For this we need to craft an XML file in order for your browser to be able to use your search engine.
+`opensearch.xml`
 ```xml
 <OpenSearchDescription xmlns="http://a9.com/-/spec/opensearch/1.1/"
     xmlns:moz="http://www.mozilla.org/2006/browser/search/">